helium/HIP/0009-non-helium-hotspots.md

 the network we have no verifiable way of being able to separate a virtual network from a real one.

-To mitigate that, we propose a new model for establishing trust among hotspots and subsequently change how hotspots earn HNT, perhaps aptly named "Levels of Trust".
+To mitigate that, we propose a new model for establishing trust among hotspots and subsequently change how hotspots earn HNT, named "Levels of Trust".

 ## Levels of Trust